On-Campus Life

 Departmental honors programs policy

-Departmental honors programs are available in the Departments of Archaeology and Anthropology, Economics, English, Geography, Global Cultures and Languages, Mathematics, Microbiology, Philosophy, Physics, Political Science and Public Administration, Psychology, and Sociology.
+Departmental honors programs are available in the Departments of Archaeology and Anthropology, Economics, English, Geography and Environmental Science, Global Cultures and Languages, Mathematics and Statistics, Microbiology, Philosophy, Physics, Political Science and Public Administration, Psychology, and Sociology and Criminal Justice.

 Designed to provide opportunities for special in-depth research, reading and writing for majors in the departments listed above, department honors programs also emphasize independent and creative work with highly personalized student-teacher contact and discussion.